alyssapradhan/bacterial_abm/README.md

 * `gens_500` contains `run_sim.py` results for 500 generations
 * `241212_vis` generates visualizations from `gens_50`

-Branches:
-* `yumis-branch` code by Yumi cleaning the logic and running the simulations
-* `AP_visualisation` code by Alyssa for the static and dynamic visualisations

 Less important:
 * `test_sims` are test simulation results
 * `abm.ipynb` is the initial version of our simulation in notebook format, without parallel computing features